 There are some restrictions to the type of work you can do which are:

-- You cannot be employed (paid or unpaid) as a professional sportsperson or entertainer**
+- you cannot be employed as a professional sportsperson or entertainer***

-**students on the BA Modern Ballet programme, BA/MA Musical Theatre programmes, and students on courses of study within the School of Music are permitted to work as entertainers only if the work is arranged via the Royal Conservatoire’s External Engagements department and is an assessed part of the student’s course.
+***Students on the BA Modern Ballet programme, BA/MA Musical Theatre programmes, and students on courses of study within the School of Music are permitted to be employed as entertainers only if the work is arranged via the Royal Conservatoire’s External Engagements department and the opportunity is an assessed part of the student’s course.
 Students on any other programmes of study cannot be employed as entertainers.

 It is important to stress that although Tier 4 students are permitted to work (within the regulations noted above) the Conservatoire’s programmes of study are very intensive and you may not have time to work.
 You shouldn’t rely on securing employment to top-up your living expenses.